RagnarB83/ash-documentation/docs/knarr-interface.rst

      - An ASH Theory.
 This will be used to supply energy+gradient information for each image during the NEB.
    * - ``images``
      - integer
-     - None
+     - 8
      - The number of images to use during the NEB.
+For free_end=False (recommended) this means that this number of intermediate images will be active and calculated.
+For free_end=True, the reactant and product images will also be included i.e. total_images = images+2
    * - ``interpolation``
      - string
-     - None
+     - 'IDPP'
      - The type of interpolation used.
 Default: 'IDPP'.
 Other options: 'linear'
    * - ``CI``
      - Boolean
-     - None
+     - True
      - Whether to use a climbing image or not during NEB.
+CI is always recommended.
    * - ``free_end``
      - Boolean
-     - None
+     - False
      - Whether initial images are free or frozen.
+Warning: the number of active images will be images+2 when this is True.
    * - ``restart_file``
      - 'string'
      - None
      - Name of restart-file (XYZ-file) to use as initial guess path instead of IDPP/linear.
+   * - ``TS_guess_file``
+     - 'string'
+     - None
+     - Name of XYZ-file containing a guess for the saddlepoint("TS").
+The TS guess will be used during the interpolation step to provide a better guess for the overall guess-path.
+   * - ``mofilesdir``
+     - 'string'
+     - None
+     - Path (absolute or relative path) to a directory with MO-files to be used as guess orbitals in the first NEB iterations.
+For ORCATheory these should be GBW-files named: "current_image0.gbw" etc.
    * - ``conv_type``
      - string
-     - None
+     - 'ALL'
      - Convergence type.
-Default: 'all'
+Options: 'ALL', 'CIONLY'.
    * - ``tol_scale``
      - float
-     - None
+     - 10
      - Scaling tolerance during NEB.
+Units: eV/Å
    * - ``tol_max_fci``
      - float
-     - None
+     - 0.026
-     - Max tolerance for when the climbing image is converged.
+     - The Max Force convergence tolerance for the Climbing IMage.
+Units: eV/Å
    * - ``tol_rms_fci``
      - float
-     - None
+     - 0.013
-     - RMS tolerance for when the climbing image is converged.
+     - The RMS Force convergence tolerance for the Climbing IMage.
+Units: eV/Å
    * - ``tol_max_f``
      - float
-     - None
+     - 0.26
-     - Max tolerance for when images are converged (all except CI.)
+     - The Max Force convergence tolerance for all other images except CI.
+Units: eV/Å
    * - ``tol_rms_f``
      - float
-     - None
+     - 0.13
-     - RMS tolerance for when images are converged (all except CI.)
+     - The RMS Force convergence tolerance for all other images except CI.
+Units: eV/Å
    * - ``tol_turn_on_ci``
      - float
-     - None
+     - 1.0
-     - The threshold for turning on the climbing image.
+     - The threshold on Max Force for turning on the climbing image.
+Units: eV/Å
    * - ``ActiveRegion``
      - Boolean
      - False
      - Whether to use an Active Region during the NEB job.
-This requires setting the number of active atoms (actatoms list).
+This requires setting the number of active atoms (actatoms list) below.
    * - ``actatoms``
      - list
      - None